KoreTeknology/Blender-3x-Audio-Research/research-concepts-references.md

 </table>

-## New Concept I: Mix Buses and Effects

 ### Audio Routing
 This option includes a Mix Buses routing interface between the audio strips and the Master-to-Devices outputs.